 EXERCISE AND SPORT SCIENCE 1100.
 PRINCIPLES OF PERSONAL FITNESS AND WELLNESS.
 This is a lecture class designed to promote healthy life-style choices that result in optimal fitness and wellness.
 Students will be introduced to information related to the health benefits of physical activity, proper nutrition, consumer awareness and other pertinent topics.
 The class is intended to prepare the student to optimize educational experiences presented in physical activity classes taken as part of the general education requirement, as a program requirement or as an elective.
-Students should successfully complete this class prior to enrollment in physical activity classes.
+This course is a prerequisite or co-requisite for all Class A and B activity courses for general education.
 Fall, Spring.
-Prerequisite: None.
+One semester hour